 Flamencologists believe the dance originated in Rajasthan, Northern India, migrating with the first gypsies into Europe and North Africa.
 When they arrived in Andalusia, the dance was further influenced by the Roman tradition of uninhibited female dance.

-Spanish gypsy music persisted through the centuries, soaking up influences from the Moors and the Jews and a seventeenth-century wave of Irish immigrants contributed percussive footwork.
-African influences soon followed from the Colonies.
-Flamenco is fusion.
+Spanish gypsy music persisted through the centuries, soaking up influences from the Moors and Jews and a seventeenth-century wave of Irish immigrants contributed percussive footwork with African influences soon following from the Colonies.
+FLAMENCO is fusion.

-In the late eighteenth century, encouraged by visitors from abroad, the genre began to acquire an identity and by the end of the nineteenth century, Flamenco was a thriving, commercial art form providing employment for groups of travelling performers, who might otherwise have starved on the land.
+In the late eighteenth century, encouraged by visitors from abroad (and astute landowners noticing their migrant workers' potential money-making talent), the genre began to acquire an identity and by the end of the nineteenth century FLAMENCO was a thriving, commercial art form, providing employment for groups of travelling performers who might otherwise have starved on the land.